-The final shareholder vote won't be revealed until this week, but Chevron Corp.
-CEO Dave O'Reilly on Wednesday announced that the long-sought merger between his company and Unocal Corp. is completed, and will translate into a 1-2 cent earnings per share increase in 2006.
+The final shareholder vote won’t be revealed for a few more days, but Chevron Corp.
+CEO Dave O’Reilly on Wednesday announced that the long-sought merger between his company and Unocal Corp. is completed, and will translate into a 1-2 cent earnings per share increase in 2006.

 The combined companies produced 2.9 MMboe/d in 2004, with 2.5 MMboe/d from Chevron.
 Considered a pure exploration and production company, Unocal is much smaller than Chevron, with operations in nine countries, including a large stake in the growing Asian region.
 By comparison, Chevron operates gas stations, drilling rigs, chemical plants and refineries in 180 countries.
 Combined, the companies generated $14.5 billion in income in 2004.

 “This merger provides current and long-term investment value, and Unocal is an excellent strategic fit with Chevron’s assets and corporate culture,” said O’Reilly.
 “Chevron has proven technical and financial capabilities to maximize the full value of Unocal’s world-class assets, and Unocal’s talented employees worldwide will enhance our organizational capability.”

 Despite its smaller size, Unocal has several strategic assets and several projects — including Gulf of Mexico production platforms and a Caspian Sea venture — that are nearly ready to ramp up production.
 Along with increasing its daily output, the deal will give Chevron some coveted proven reserves — another 15%, based on year-end 2004 reporting.
 Factoring in discoveries, acquisitions and revisions to previous estimates, Chevron’s reserve replacement rate last year was only 18%, which was one of the lowest by any of the major producers.